jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 and sportsmen.
 They flock to the riverbanks
 by the thousands with their lines and nets

-to snag the *kype,* break the hunched backs
+to snag *kype,*  break the hunched backs
-to taste the pink flesh, while we wait patiently
+to taste their pink flesh, while we wait patiently
 by our boats on the arctic icecap to see

 that first bowhead breath rainbowed in sunlight.
 Then we ease our wood-framed vessels into the water, paddle
-through the breaks to where the great beasts will surface next.
+through the breakers to where the great beasts will surface next.

 We wait crouched like our forefathers, listening to the quiet
 lapping of water against our boat, tensed with harpoon in hand,
 ready for the miracle of life to continue

-for the next thousand years in the sod huts
+for the next thousand years in  sod huts
-with their caribou pelts, or the manufactured homes
+with their caribou pelts, or  manufactured homes
-stacked on pilings along the gravel roads
+stacked on pilings along  gravel roads

-with the 4-wheel drive pickups and snow machines
+with 4-wheel drive pickups and snow machines
 parked out front.
 The glide of the *umiak* is just like I remember
 from my dreams, almost slow-motion, yet it is filled